dkharazi/oldnotes/unsupervised_learning/07_eigen-things.md

 - Obviously, this concept doesn't only apply to 3-by-2 and 2-by-3 matrics, but any other nonsquare matrices as well

 ## Dot Products and Duality
+- If you have two vectors of the same dimension (i.e. two lists of numbers with the same length), then taking their dot product has the following numerical definition:
+	1. First, pairing up all of their coordinates
+	2. Then, multiplying those pairs together
+	3. Then, adding those multiplied pairs together
+- Here are some examples of calculating the vector dot products:
+	- dotprod([1, 2], [3, 4]) = (1x3) + (2x4) = 11
+	- dotprod([6, 2, 8, 3], [1, 8, 5, 3]) = (6x1) + (2x8) + (8x5) + (3x3) = 71
+- We can take the numerical definition of a dot product from above, and translate it to a more intuitive geometric interpretation:
+	1. Pairing up all of their coordinates looks like ...

+## Matrix Multiplication, Dot Products, Linear Combinations, and Linear Transformations

 ## Change of Basis